 People in all states have a risk of mortality due of asbestos exposure.
 Some states are higher simply because their population is older, while other states are higher because of the increased environmental and occupational sources of exposure.
 The state of Wisconsin ranks 14th for mesothelioma and asbestosis deaths, with most deaths occurring in and around Milwaukee.
 Milwaukee has a blue-collar history of metal working and paper manufacturing, two industries which often used asbestos in their factory insulation.
 Other areas of the state with high cases of mesothelioma include: Madison, Green Bay, Kenosha, and Waukesha—all areas where paper mills are currently running or where they ran in the past.

 For safety, never assume items in your older home do not contain asbestos.
 If you are aware of materials that contain asbestos in your home, leave them alone.
-If those materials need to be removed because of a remodeling project, contact the asbestos professionals at Wing Three to determine the protocol you’re required to follow for removal.
+If those materials need to be removed because of a remodeling project, contact the asbestos professional at Wing Three to determine the protocol you’re required to follow for removal.